Forbidden induced subgraphs for graphs and signed graphs with eigenvalues bounded from below: Forbidden subgraphs for graphs with eigenvalues bounded from below

-The key observation for the proof of \cref{thm:main1-2} is that an extension family of $F$ is disjoint from $\Gl$ for every minimal forbidden subgraph $F$ for the family $\D_\infty$.
+The key observation for the proof of \cref{thm:main1-2} is that for every minimal forbidden subgraph $F$ for $\D_\infty$, there exists an extension family of $F$ disjoint from $\Gl$.
 We first deal with path extensions and clique extensions.

 \begin{lemma} For every minimal forbidden subgraph $F$ in \cref{fig:minimal-forb-1} for the family $\D_\infty$ of generalized line graphs, and every nonempty vertex subset $A$ of $F$, the path extensions and the clique extensions of $F$ satisfy